 - An employee on his way to work who was killed by a dump truck with brakes that had not been inspected properly.

 Here are some reasons that a jury may find the truck driver or the trucking company at fault in your case:

 - Driver fatigue — The truck owner could be liable if it required the driver to keep working beyond the federal hours limit.

-- Overloaded or Unbalanced Freight — the trucking company or a third party may be responsible for loading errors
+- Overloaded or unbalanced freight — The trucking company or some third party may be responsible for improper loading.

-- Excessive Speed — both the driver and the company could be responsible for the wreck, if strict and unreasonable deadlines were imposed on the driver
+- Excessive speed — Both the driver and the company could be responsible for the wreck if the driver had to meet an unreasonable deadline.

-- Failure to Follow State and Federal Regulations — a factor in the overwhelming majority of truck fatality cases, making the company that owns the truck legally responsible for injury or death
+- Failure to follow state and federal regulations — This is a factor in the big majority of trucking accident cases, making the company that owns the truck legally responsible for the injury or death.

 Negligent hiring and training — If the trucker has a history of traffic offenses, substance abuse, or accidents, or if the driver was not properly trained to handle an 80,000-pound tractor trailer, the employer can be liable.